11:12

 What does my wife say back to me?

-Her mother said that he's never really going to get it right.
+That he's never really gonna get it right.

 Right back down to my side.